DyogenIBENS/SCORPIOS/README.md

 One critical parameter is the positions of WGD(s) in the species tree and the species to use as outgroup.
 They both have to be specified together using the `WGDs` keyword.
 The WGD localization has to be indicated with the name of the last common ancestor of all duplicated species.

-For instance, given a simple species tree:
+For instance, consider the simple species tree below:

 *(spotted_gar, (zebrafish, (medaka, (tetraodon, fugu)Tetraodontidae)Euteleosteomorpha)Clupeocephala)Neopterygii;*